ttetrafon/practice/unreal engine/networking.md

   - **Play Options**
     - **Number of Players -> 2 (or more...)**

+## Players

+- Each player needs their own dedicated *player start* point.

 ## Replication

 - **Actors** in a scene can be replicated over multiplayer (`Class Details -> Replication`).